markmap/gatsby-remark-markmap/README.md

 ]
 ```

-Additional options can be passed to [markmap](https://github.com/dundalek/markmap) by `options.markmap`.
+Additional options can be passed to [markmap-lib](https://github.com/gera2ld/markmap-lib) by `options.markmap`.

-**Note:** if `nodeFont` is changed, you will also need to update `font` of `.gatsby-markmap` in your CSS, because `nodeFont` is used to measure size of texts, but not to affect how they look in the page.

-Add a comment at the beginning of your Markdown code block:
+Code blocks with a language of `markmap` will be transformed into interactive markmaps.
+You can also prepend a comment to leverage Markdown syntax highlight:

 ````markdown
 ```markdown
 <!-- render-as-markmap -->

-put your Markdown here
+# markmap
+## contents
 ```
 ````

 ## Related

 - [coc-markmap](https://github.com/gera2ld/coc-markmap) - Vim / NeoVim plugin powered by [coc.nvim](https://github.com/neoclide/coc.nvim)
-- [markmap-cli](https://github.com/gera2ld/markmap-cli) - Standalone command line version
+- [markmap-lib](https://github.com/gera2ld/markmap-lib) - Standalone command line version